Maubh/jobsity_qa-challenge/README.md

 ## Running tests

-1. Run the command below in Terminal:
+1. Run one of the commands below in Terminal:

 ```
 cucumber -> Run all scenarios